marcinmicek/MemoryGame/README.md

 # MemoryGame
-Memory game repository for Motorola Academy
+Implementation of a simple memory game according to functional requirements from Motorola